UNESCO Chair - Profile

 Wiegele E., Schneider M., Jungmeier M., 2022: Die Naturschutzfachkraft – Spezialisierte Ausbildung für ›hands-on‹- Naturschutz.
 In: Wiegele E., Jungmeier M., Schneider M. (Hrg.), 2022: Handbuch Naturschutzfachkraft.
 Praktischer Naturschutz für Baustellen, Betriebsgelände und Infrastrukturen.
 Fraunhofer Verlag., Stuttgart, 635-646.

 Wieser C., Jungmeier M., 2022: Lichtverschmutzung.
-In: Wiegele E., Jungmeier M., Schneider M. (Hrg.), 2022: Handbuch Naturschutzfachkraft.
+In: Wiegele E., Jungmeier M., Schneider M. (Hrg.)
+2022: Handbuch Naturschutzfachkraft.
 Praktischer Naturschutz für Baustellen, Betriebsgelände und Infrastrukturen.
 Fraunhofer Verlag., Stuttgart, 612-615.

 Dalton D.T., Pascher K., Berger V., Steinbauer K., Jungmeier M., 2021: Novel technologies and their application for protected area management: a supporting approach in biodiversity monitoring.
 In: Suratman MN, editor.
-Protected area management – recent advances.
+Pr2021otected area management – recent advances.
 ISBN 978-1-83969-813-2.
-IntechOpen Publishing, London, UK.
-DOI: 10.5772/intechopen.99889 https://cdn.intechopen.com/pdfs/78656.pdf
+IntechOpen Publishing, London, UK. doi: 10.5772/intechopen.99889 https://cdn.intechopen.com/pdfs/78656.pdf

 Fuchs A., Jungmeier M., Mayer R., Pichler-Koban C., 2021: Der Fallopia-Komplex (Fallopia japonica, F. sachalinensis, F. x bohemica): Ergebnisse ausgewählter Feldversuche eines Sparkling-Science-Projekts zu Taxonomie, Wachstum und Management.
 In: Carinthia II.
 Klagenfurt, 49-60 S. DOWNLOAD